zikribayraktar/Carbon_Capture_ML/README.md

-# Carbon Capture
+# Carbon Capture Literature

-Survey of all published Carbon Capture papers, data, code and supplemental materials for the benefit of all humanity
+Survey of all published Carbon Capture papers, data, code and supplemental materials for the benefit of all humanity.